 In order to define an input for a remote function, it has to be enabled in the menu item Special functions\Inputs.
-In order to define an event trigger for a remote function, it has to be enabled in the menu item Options\Event trigger.
+In order to define an event trigger for a remote function, it has to be enabled in the menu item Options\Channel x\Event trigger.

-It is possible to trigger one or more of the following remote functions:
+It is possible to trigger one or more of the following remote functions for different channels:

-- · reset of measured values
+- reset of measured values

-- · reset of totalizers
+- reset of totalizers

 - · stop of totalizers

-- activation of the FastFood mode
+- · activation of the FastFood mode

+- · not for calculation